Azure/PSRule.Rules.Azure/docs/expanding-source-files.md

 PSRule for Azure supports analyzing resources contained within Azure Infrastructure as Code.

 !!!
 Abstract
-    This topic covers what source expansion is and how to use it within PSRule for Azure.
+    This topic covers what source expansion is, why it's important, and how to use it within PSRule for Azure.

 ## Source expansion